 Created by Online OSHA TrainingExplore the course

 This OSG course can be used to ensure systematized communication about chemical hazards when dealing with companies from all over the world, regardless of the language they speak.
-This online course goes into details of the standardized sections and order of Safety Data Sheets, and how your team can utilize them to understand the hazard information on a chemical product.
+This online course goes into details of the standardized sections and order of Safety Data Sheets, and how your team can utilize them to understand the hazard information on a chemical product, such as explosive chemicals.
 This way, they’ll know the right precautionary measures to follow and prevent accidental exposures and incidents.
 It also tackles the different hazard classification, standards for chemical labeling, pictograms and signal words, precautionary statements, and so much more.
 This course isn’t exactly free, but still, it’s more practical than organizing a week-long in-class training.

 Cost: $25 USD

 Scope: GHS purpose and benefits, Safety Data Sheets (SDS) sections and order, hazard classification, standards for chemical labeling